 Constellations as Modern ‘Griot’ Story-telling

+I am interested in ‘storytelling’ and Re-remembering oral histories.
 The story of constellations work connects the past to the present and the traditions of Africa to the Western systemic process developed by Bert Hellinger who spent many years in Africa ministering to Zulu communities.
-Malidoma Some, Dagara Elder, who has experience of family constellations has this to say about the family constellations process……
+Malidoma Some, Dagara Elder who I have had the pleasure of working with, has experience of family constellations and says this about the family constellations process……

 “Family Constellation is an old ritual practice rooted in Africa that sees individual challenges as linked to some forms of entanglement, the nature of which needs to be understood and dealt with for healing to happen.
 In it, the crisis of the individual is the crisis of the collective or the community.”